profalves/Aulas-Angular/semana-4/DESAFIO_S4.md

   - Telefone
   - Um checkbox que aceita assinar a newsletter do site
 - Botão para logout do site
+- Os dados do login do usuário poderá ser persistidos no `localStorage` do browser

 ### Admin